-In the summer of 70, the former legion IIII Macedonica from Mainz, which had been disgraced by its conduct during the Batavian revolt (69-70), was reconstituted by the emperor Vespasian under the name IIII Flavia Felix and stationed in Burnum (modern Kistanje) in Dalmatia.note[Cassius Dio, Roman Histories 55.24.3.]
-The same happened to XVI Gallica, which became XVI Flavia Firma.
+In the summer of 70, the former legion IIII Macedonica from Mainz, which had been disgraced by its conduct during the Batavian revolt (69-70), was reconstituted by the emperor Vespasian under the name IIII Flavia Felix and stationed in Burnum (modern Kistanje in Croatia) in Dalmatia.note[Cassius Dio, Roman Histories 55.24.3.]
+The same happened to XVI Gallica, which was also reconstituted under a different name, XVI Flavia Firma.

 Although many soldiers of the new unit must have belonged to the old legion, there were also new recruits from northern Italy and perhaps southern Gaul.
 Gnaeus Julius Agricola (the future father-in-law of the Roman historian Tacitus) oversaw the actual founding of the legion.
 Because the legion's symbol was a lion, it is possible that it was officially constituted and given its eagle in late July or early August 70.

 Its first base was Burnum in the province of Dalmatia (modern Kistanje in Croatia).
 The Fourth Flavian legion replaced XI Claudia, which had been transferred to the Rhine.
 The presence of IIII Flavia Felix is attested by a couple of inscriptions and several roof tiles and bricks.
 Among its soldiers was Javolenus Priscus, who became one of the most famous Roman jurists during the reign of the emperor of Trajan.